MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 {% assign power = 1560 %}
 {% endif %}

 King's Fall is back.
 Long live the king.
+Five encounters, three platforming segments and three hidden chests are lying in wait.

 # Prereading

 - This isn't a guide, this is a mechanic explanation.
 There's many ways to handle these mechanics - do whatever's best for your raid team.
 - Light for final encounter is {{power}}.
+- Taken Spec is enabled, but all ultras or bosses that are vulnerable to gunfire are Hive aside from the Shade of Oryx.
+Probably just run your normal gun spec.

 ## Ammo Generation
 This section is for you, Aeon users.
 - Presumably no to few champions on Legend.
 Hive and Taken are in this raid, so any of the three Champion types could be present.
-- Presumably many champions on Master.
+- Presumably several champions on Master.

 ---